• Home

 4. Compensation & Benefits Manager

-Roles & Responsibilities: Design salary structures, manage incentive policies, create benefits programs, and conduct pay benchmarking to maintain equity and compliance.
+Roles & Responsibilities: Design salary structures, manage incentive policies, develop benefits programs, and conduct pay benchmarking to ensure equity and compliance.
+These are key responsibilities in many HR jobs after MBA.

-Skills Required: Analytical ability, Excel, compensation modeling, HR analytics, knowledge of labor and taxation laws
+Skills Required: Analytical skills, Excel proficiency, compensation modeling, HR analytics, and knowledge of labor and taxation laws are essential for professionals exploring career options after MBA in HR.

 Average Salary Range in India: ₹7- ₹32.5 LPA